 |---|---|---|---|---|---|---|

-| 10mm disc ERM (brushed) | 3.0V rated, 3.6V max op, 2.3V max start | 1.3G typ / 0.75G min (datasheet test load) | Lag 40ms, rise 87ms, stop 67ms (typical) | Low | General alerts and haptic cues in compact products. | 90mA rated max and 150mA start max constrain battery path; cited MTTF is test-condition specific. |
+| 10mm disc ERM (brushed) | 3.0V rated, 3.6V max op, 2.3V max start | 1.3G typ / 0.75G min (datasheet test load) | Lag 40ms, rise 87ms, stop 115ms (typical) | Low | General alerts and haptic cues in compact products. | 90mA rated max and 150mA start max constrain battery path; cited MTTF is test-condition specific. |

-| 10mm LRA coin actuator | 2.0Vrms rated, 2.05Vrms max, 0.5Vrms max start | 1.5G typ / 1.0G min (datasheet test load) | Lag 11ms, rise 37ms, stop 21ms (typical) | Medium | Premium haptic profiles needing tighter effect consistency. | Requires resonance-aware drive; off-resonance or ERM-style drive can lose consistency quickly. |
+| 10mm LRA coin actuator | 2.0Vrms rated, 2.05Vrms max, 0.5Vrms max start | 1.5G typ / 1.0G min (datasheet test load) | Lag 11ms, rise 37ms, stop 177ms (typical) | Medium | Premium haptic profiles needing tighter effect consistency. | Requires resonance-aware drive; onset can be fast but release can be slower without an actively tuned control strategy. |

 | 12mm ERM disc | N/A (PN dependent; request supplier datasheet) | N/A (public fixture-normalized data unavailable) | Varies by PN and mounting stack | Low to medium | Higher-mass products where 10mm force margin is insufficient. | Larger diameter may break packaging constraints or raise audible output; no single public normalized baseline. |